MarkEdmondson1234/cloudRunR/README.md

 # cloudRunR
 Running R on Cloud Run.
 Cloud Run lets you run any code within a Docker container, and will scale to billions of hits and down to 0, so you only pay for what you need.

-A demo app that copies the "Hello World" examples from plumber (  https://www.rplumber.io/ ) is available at these Cloud Run URLs:
+A demo app is available in the `plumber` folder of this repo.
+It copies the "Hello World" examples from plumber (  https://www.rplumber.io/ ) and the end result is available at these Cloud Run URLs:

 * https://cloudrunr-ewjogewawq-uc.a.run.app/hello
 * https://cloudrunr-ewjogewawq-uc.a.run.app/echo?msg=my%20message